 The Solution: Augment Your Cleaning Capabilities with Robotics

 With fewer workers and skyrocketing demand, cleaning companies in the healthcare sector are turning to robotics to augment their cleaning workforce.
 Robotic cleaning solutions combine machine intelligence with human intelligence to optimize cleaning efficiency and worker safety.
-Whiz, the autonomous vacuum sweeper from SoftBank Robotics America, can collaborate with your cleaning crew, take on the repetitive task of vacuuming, and free up time for disinfecting, deep cleaning, and other tasks that require human decision-making.
+Whiz, the commercial robot vacuum from SoftBank Robotics America, can collaborate with your cleaning crew, take on the repetitive task of vacuuming, and free up time for disinfecting, deep cleaning, and other tasks that require human decision-making.

 There are 3 key areas where Whiz can help cleaning companies respond to COVID-19 right now: